(Last update: Jan 3, 2016)

 resulted in a raid on

 the above quote, a part of the Federal Debt Collection Procedures

 Act, means "the United States is a corporation."
 I must state that

 this is an erroneous construction of this particular law.

 (15) "United States" means -

 agency, department, commission, board, or other entity

 United States; or

 instrumentality of the United States.

-Procedures Act, 104 Stat.
+Debt Collection Procedures Act, 104 Stat.

 4933, applies to the entirety of the United States

 government.
 Virtually everyone knows that the federal government

 has lots of agencies.
 It also has lots of departments,

 corporations.
 In the last 100 years, Congress has created lots

 of corporations and some that still exist today are:

 agencies, departments, commissions, boards and

 instrumentalities, including the above federal corporations.